nathancy/jekyll-embed-video/README.md

 Place this snippet inside your .md file where you want to embed your video:

 ```
-{% include linetodayPlayer.html id=page.linetodayId %}
+{% include linetodayPlayer.html id=page.linetodayId country=page.countryId %}
 ```

-On the top of your .md file, put the LINE Today video ID.
-You could also put the ID of the video directly.
+On the top of your .md file, put the LINE Today video and country ID.
+You could also put the IDs directly.

 ```
 ---
 linetodayId: abcdefg
+countryId: hk
 ---
 ```